Measuring Stochastic Rationality: Introduction

 All in all, while our broad objectives are the same, we were unable to discern a strong connection between the present paper and the previous literature on measuring rationality.
-As our main goal is to introduce a binary relation (or a measure) to compare stochastic choice functions and there is a reasonably large literature on measuring rationality in deterministic choice environments, we essentially abstract away from comparing one deterministic choice with another deterministic choice or stochastic choice.
-If one specializes our rationality ordering to the context of deterministic choice correspondences, one gets an extremely coarse ordering that renders one choice correspondence more rational than another iff the first one is rational (in the sense of preference maximization) and the other is not.
-Thus, unlike that of Apesteguia and Ballester (2015), our method is useless for studying the comparative rationality of deterministic choice behaviors, and conversely, the literature on measuring rationality in the context of deterministic choice theory does not apply to the present setting of random choice.
-Having said this, however, one may combine the partial ordering method we introduce here with the deterministic methods of the earlier literature to obtain a comprehensive approach to measuring rationality in decision making.
+On one hand, our approach is not suitable for making rationality comparisons of deterministic choice behavior.
+If one specializes our rationality ordering to the deterministic context, one gets an extremely coarse ordering that renders one choice correspondence more rational than another iff the first one is rational (in the sense of preference maximization) and the other is not.
+Simply put, our method is useless for studying the comparative rationality of deterministic choice behaviors.
+On the other hand, the literature on measuring rationality in the context of deterministic choice does not apply to the present setting of random choice.
+Having said this, however, one may combine the partial ordering method we introduce here with the deterministic methods of the earlier literature to obtain a comprehensive approach to measuring rationality in decision-making.
 We discuss this possibility in Section 3.

+As surveyed by de Clippel and Rozen (2023) and Strzalecki (2023) recently, the literature on stochastic choice is a vibrant one; about two dozen new stochastic choice models were proposed in the past ten years.
+The experimental literature documenting individuals making random choices is also growing.
+It thus appears that there is a substantial need for a unified means of comparing stochastic choice models, as well as comparing \textit{ individual} random choice data collected in experiments.
+The present paper aims to contribute to this area.

+In passing, we recall that Kitamura and Stoye (2018) develops a method for testing RUM in the classical context of consumer demand.
+Their method can be extended to measure a \textquotedblleft distance\textquotedblright\ between a given stochastic data set and the set of all RUMs in the context of discrete choice.
+One may be tempted to use this distance as a rationality index.
+Unfortunately, this approach would face serious computational difficulties, as the Kitamura-Stoye approach to testing RUM is an NP-hard problem.
+(As far as we know, it is not even feasible to implement for data sets as large as in, say, Feldman and Rehbeck (2022).)
+Far more important is that this approach would assume without justification that \textit{every} RUM is fully rational.
+As we noted above, and will discuss further in Section 5.1, this position is not viable.